DataDog/hiring-engineers/answers.md

 python test.py
 ```

+In a couple of minutes, DataDog APM will start to display metrics obtained from our Flask application.
 Created a dashboard with values obtain from Flask application and also system metrics.

 ![alt text](https://raw.githubusercontent.com/muratlutfigoncu/hiring-engineers/master/images/dashboard.png)

-And here's the public url of the dashboard:
+Also we can create a public url to share our dashboard with others, on the Dashboard page click the settings icon and click generate public URL.
+Here's the public url of the dashboard:

 https://p.datadoghq.com/sb/18ff9e83c-91b55934d75d1498487fd686be5dc6c1